Grass cutting - Let It Bee programme

 We relax grass cutting when we can to balance the needs of our local environment, wildlife, residents and visitors.

 All planned grass cuts are being scheduled for the year around this programme, and relaxing grass cutting in this period is not a financial decision.
+Where long grass may obscure visibility for road users, we will continue to cut it.

 Grass cutting to recommence in June